By Dana Zalkin

 Peer Reviewed

 As a resident of Connecticut, I grew up acutely aware of tick-borne diseases.
-Nonetheless, I was surprised to see at least 3 cases of tick-borne infections during the month of …
+Nonetheless, I was surprised to see at least 3 cases of tick-borne infections during the month …

 By Richard E. Greene, MD